ARC Project Guidelines

 The ARC Code allows Appalachian States to apply a portion of their ADHS funds to access road projects (Section 9.5.c).
-Annually, each State may use $500,000 plus an additional 5% of its ADHS funds for access road projects, provided the total amount does not exceed $1 million.
+Annually, each State may use up to $300,000 from balances of funds that have been allocated to it for the ADHS for access road projects.
 Access road authority is not cumulative, but must be approved by ARC during the year of availability.

 The maximum Federal participation in an Appalachian access road project is 80% in ARC Distressed and Transitional counties.
 Funding is limited to 30% of project costs in ARC Competitive counties and is prohibited in ARC Attainment counties.